 - 1. The district shall provide appropriate education and training for school personnel regarding the management of students with life-threatening food allergies, GSD and diabetes.
-Such training may include an overview of life-threatening food allergies, GSD and diabetes; prevention strategies; IHCPs and ECPs; and food safety and sanitation.
-Training shall also include, as appropriate for each school (and depending on the specific needs of the individual students at the school), training in the administration of medication with cartridge injectors (i.e. epi-pens), and/or the specific preventative strategies to minimize the risk of exposure to lifethreatening allergens and prevent adverse reactions in students with GSD and diabetes (such as the provision of food or dietary supplements for students).
+Such training may include an overview of life-threatening food allergies, GSD and diabetes; prevention strategies; IHCPs and ECPs; monitoring of blood glucose alerts transmitted by the CGM of the student to a dedicated receiver, tablet/smartphone application, or other appropriate technology during the school day and during school-sponsored activities; and food safety and sanitation.
+Training shall also include, as appropriate for each school (and depending on the specific needs of the individual students at the school), training in the administration of medication with cartridge injectors (e.g., epi-pens), and/or the specific preventative strategies to minimize the risk of exposure to lifethreatening allergens and prevent adverse reactions in students with GSD and diabetes (such as the provision of food or dietary supplements for students).
 School personnel will be also be educated on how to recognize symptoms of allergic reactions and/or symptoms of low blood sugar, as seen with GSD and diabetes, and what to do in the event of an emergency.
-Staff training and education will be coordinated by Mrs. Alissa Goguen.
-Any such training regarding the administration of medication shall be done accordance with state law and Board policy. - 2.
+Staff training and education will be coordinated by Mary Casey, school nurse.
+Any such training regarding the administration of medication shall be done in accordance with state law and Board policy. - 2.
 Each school within the district shall also provide age-appropriate information to students about food allergies, GSD and diabetes, how to recognize symptoms of an allergic reaction and/or low blood sugar emergency and the importance of adhering to the school's policies regarding food and/or snacks.